Trinityweb3/Bybit_usdc_usdt_arb_bot/readme.md

 default, with 10x leverage).

 **The bot only opens positions.** It does not close them automatically.
-Once it finds a spread, opens both legs, and sends a `/gm` message to Telegram, it considers that coin done and never touches it again during that session.
+Once it finds a spread, opens both legs, and sends a `/gm` message to Telegram (For Pushover), it considers that coin done and never touches it again during that session.

 Position management — exits, stop losses, profit taking — is entirely up to you.